Ashmore Park: Demographics

 According to the 2001 United Kingdom census, Ashmore Park had a total population of 6,734.
-Of these, 27.6% of its residents were between the ages of 25–44 years old, while 24.3% reported being between the ages of 60-74.
+Of these, 27.6% of its residents were between the ages of 25 and 44 years old, while 24.3% reported being between the ages of 60 and 74.
 The neighbourhood is not ethnically diverse, with 97.4% of its residents classified as Caucasian; the largest ethnic minority group is Black Caribbean, representing just 0.9% of the population.

 54.5% of the 2,968 households in the neighbourhood were owner-occupied, while 39.4% of homes were council houses.
 Ashmore Park had an unemployment rate of 7.1%, ranking above the Wolverhampton average of 5.3%.
 Of those identified as economically inactive, 24.4% were retired.
 And of all households in the neighbourhood, only 11.1% were not considered deprived at all, while 7.2% were overcrowded.

 Christianity is the area's predominant religion, with 81.6% of the population identifying as Christian.
 9.4% of residents reported that they did not have a religious affinity.